szevy/end-to-end-data-ml-pipeline-for-ecommerce-analytics/README.md

 ## Setup
 1. Create the conda environment: `conda env create --file environment.yml`

-3. Activate the environment: `conda activate ecp`
+2. Activate the environment: `conda activate ecp`

-4. Generate a Kaggle API key on Kaggle.com.
+3. Generate a Kaggle API key on Kaggle.com.

-5. Set up Google Cloud credentials to allow access to BigQuery.
+4. Set up Google Cloud credentials to allow access to BigQuery.
 Obtain your Google service account key as a JSON file from the Google Cloud IAM & Admin console under your service account's "Manage keys" section.

+5. Navigate to the `scripts/` directory:
+    ```bash
+    cd ~/modern-data-stack-dbt-dagster/olist_ecommerce_orchestration/olist_ecommerce_orchestration/scripts
+    ```

 6. Move the Kaggle and GCP service account key files from `Downloads/` to a secure project directory.
 Then, add them to .gitignore and set restrictive file permissions to protect sensitive credentials:
     ```bash